 And it’s similar to Windows.
 RICE should only be great in the Linux world.

 But to some extent, it is a failure.
 For developers, they may use Linux a lot but they may not actually use a Linux desktop.
-Most of them access Linux remotely with SSH from either Windows or macOS.
+Most of them live in Terminal or even access Linux remotely with SSH from either Windows or macOS.
 The basic setup of IT companies is MacBook with real or virtual Linux box.
 The desktop is just not friendly enough.
 For others, it is simply hard to find Linux either user-friendly or productive. e.g. The LiMux Project.

 For Unix/Linux RICE, I found ArchLinux and i3 are their major choices on operating system, though Ubuntu sometimes be mentioned.